Police raid far-right groups in Turin

 09 Luglio 2019

 Turin, July 9 - DIGOS security police on Tuesday raided far-right groups in Turin and Ivrea.
 They raided the Turin HQ of Legio Subalpina, the homes of Forza Nuova militants in the Piedmont capital and Rebel Firm members in Ivrea.
-A number of weapons including large knives were seized.
+A number of weapons including large knives , knuckle dusters and a baseball bat inscribed with 'Mussolini Dux' were seized.
 The operation followed a similar one on June 20, when Forza Nuova's Turin chief Luigi Cortese was cited for apology of Fascism.

 LE RUBRICHE